Let’s see how we can make cookie photography better with these simple tips.

-You can photograph simple undecorated cookies from that angle too.
-In this case either take a macro shot or arrange a well-thought composition.
+You can photograph simple, undecorated cookies from that angle too.
+In this case, either take a macro shot or arrange a well-thought composition.

-More elaborate composition always looks great in flat lay.
+More elaborate composition always looks great in a flat lay.
 Try arranging them geometrically in a triangle or in an S-shaped curve.

 Undecorated cookies like crackers or oatmeal cookies look best in a stack.
 Add some variety to it.